About Vermont's Prescription Monitoring System

-The Department of Health launched the Vermont Prescription Monitoring System ("VPMS") in 2009, as established under Act 205.
+The Department of Health launched the Vermont Prescription Monitoring System ("VPMS") in 2009 (18 V.S.A Chapter 84a).

 When a Schedule II, III, or IV controlled substance is dispensed to an outpatient, a standard set of information about the patient, the prescriber, and the drug will be collected by the VPMS and maintained for six years on a secure, central database.

 Information from the System will be available to providers and pharmacists to help in their work to effectively manage their patients' treatment.

 By maintaining complete and up-to-date information, providers will have access to a full history of their patient's prescriptions for controlled substances.
 Further, the system can alert a provider to possible abuse of - or addiction to - controlled substances.

 Patients can request a report of their own records, but do not have direct access to the system.
 A patient for whom a prescription for a controlled substance is written may request information from the VPMS database relating to himself or herself.
 The request must be in writing, and the person must appear in-person, and produce a valid government-issued photographic proof of identify to receive the VPMS report.

 Licensing Boards may request records, but do not have direct access to the VPMS database.
 A representative of a professional board that is responsible for the licensure, regulation or discipline of health care providers or dispensers, may request information from the database relating to a licensee, pursuant to a bona fide specific investigation of that licensee.

 Meeting a Critical Need